 Since August, 2012, labor and community organizers have used lobbying, litigation, regulatory intervention, electoral politics, and strike activity to pursue these goals.
 There has been some safety enforcement progress, modest financial concessions by Big Oil, and related promises to behave better in the future.
 But the industry’s legal and political clout in our nation’s second largest oil refining state insures that the wheels of environmental justice turn much too slowly locally, even while leading California Democrats position themselves as high-profile national opponents of President Trump’s deregulatory agenda.

 On the plus side, after the 2012 fire, Chevron quickly pleaded “no contest” to six criminal charges filed by state and local prosecutors, agreeing to pay $2 million in fines and restitution.
-The company was placed on probation and agreed to improve its pipe leak and emergency response training, inspection of pipes for corrosion, and overall safety conditions.
+The company was placed on probation and agreed to improve its pipe leak and emergency response training, an inspection of pipes for corrosion, and overall safety conditions because a pipe leak could cause water to leak into the bathroom or basement.
+Several underground pipes must be thoroughly checked so that the home/basement does not serve as a breeding ground for mosquitoes and other bugs.
+Hence, if the house has a water leak and it is discovered during the home inspection, the owner can immediately contact a plumber to have it repaired.
+With the help of companies that provide Basement Waterproofing Kingston, the owner can make sure that it does not get flooded due to leaks in pipes or drainage.

 After protracted negotiations with municipal leaders in Richmond, the company began a $1 billion modernization project, which management contends will make its refinery safer and cleaner.
 (Company critics fear the overhaul will lead to dirtier forms of crude oil being processed in Richmond.)
 City officials secured a $90 million, post-fire community benefits agreement, which includes funding for expanded solar energy use in the city.